kritsadaku/kbtg-ai-workshop-oct/Readme.md

 **Objective**: Build a complete frontend application using React and modern frontend tooling.
 Emphasize the use of design tokens to ensure visual consistency across pages and prepare the project for scalability.

 **Tasks**:
-- Setup a React project with TailwindCSS and React Router through AI-assisted scaffolding.
+- Setup a React project with TailwindCSS using AI-assisted scaffolding.
-- Define design tokens through a UI design system.
+- Convert an existing Vue component into a React component.
-- Create new pages using the design tokens to maintain a unified style.
+- Create a new page using predefined design tokens to maintain a unified style.
+- (Optional) Add Storybook to document and specify frontend components.

 ### Setup Guide